||Home > Apply

 During this period we will contact your education provider, any relevant regulatory or professional bodies and any professional referees.
 This is to verify the information that you have provided.
 We will not wait to hear from these contacts before sending your application to the next stage.
 You do not need to do anything until we have notified you of the outcome of the next stage of the process.

-Assessment of qualification – within a further twelve weeks.
+Assessment of qualification – within 60 working days from receipt.

 This recommendation will be then reviewed by the Education and Training Committee (ETC) who will send their decision to you.